PacoMax/Microbiota_V4/README.md

    ### taxonomy.sh

    This script is for the annotation of different 16S regions using the RDP trained database from Preparing_RDP_class.sh

+   ### merge_V24.sh

+   This script merges imported data from sequences of different run and 16S regions (V2 and V4).
+It also can be modified in order to include more 16S regions.
+   Before running this, it's necessary to download the updated silva tree version.

    ### filter_tax.sh